Photo credit: Benjamin Herndon, Courtesy of Santa Barbara Adventure Company

 After all that hiking, cool off by snorkeling in the kelp forests at Scorpion Anchorage, and look for California’s state fish, the garibaldi.
 Also keep an eye out for a bevy of other fish species like the bat ray, sheepshead and opaleye.

 Another alternative is a kayaking trip to Painted Cave, one of the largest sea caves in the world.
-Guided kayak trips are available during certain months of the year, and boat transportation is available through Truth Aquatics, Channel Islands Outfitters and Santa Barbara Adventure Company.
+Guided kayak trips are available during certain months of the year, and boat transportation is available through Channel Islands Expeditions, Santa Barbara Adventure Company and Santa Barbara Sailing Center.

 SANTA ROSA ISLAND